 While discussing this topic, Jones makes a curious claim: “But his Bermuda project was obliquely complicit in the modern, import-oriented economy he despised and the full range of human cruelty it required – bondage, and forced movement of populations, and eradication of indigenous peoples and their ways of life and habitats” (348).
-Even though Berkeley plan to raise funds for his project through selling small land holdings on St. Christopher (St. Kitts), nevertheless this would “obliquely but ultimately require the dystopia of plantation colonialism and slavery” (348).
+Even though Berkeley’s plan was to raise funds for his project through selling small land holdings on St. Christopher (St. Kitts), nevertheless this would “obliquely but ultimately require the dystopia of plantation colonialism and slavery” (348).

 First of all, it is not at all clear what Jones means by “require” here: We found universities today, even on remote islands, without “requiring” plantation colonialism and slavery.
 It is true that what wound up happening on St. Christopher was that the land was dominated by large, slave-worked plantations.
 But this happened without Berkeley being involved in the land sales, and without his college ever being built.
 One can never prove historical counterfactuals, but perhaps if his scheme has gone through, the outcome on St. Christopher would have been different.